Televisión Española: 1970s

+TVE was a founding member of the Organización de Televisión Iberoamericana (OTI), which was established on 19 March 1971.
+It was also the bridge between the OTI and the EBU, and in addition to transmitting major events recorded by itself or received through Eurovision to the OTI member broadcasters in Ibero-America via satellite, and feeding those received from them to Eurovision, it conducted once every weekday the Servicio Iberoamericano de Noticias, the news exchange service between the OTI member broadcasters and the Eurovision news exchange service.

-On 25 April 1971, the production center in the Canary Islands, which until then had operated autonomously, began to broadcast to the archipelago the live signal of TVE's first channel received from Prado del Rey through the recently launched Intelsat IV F-2 satellite.
-With this, the coverage of the first channel reached almost the entire territory of Spain while the second channel was only reaching the metropolitan areas of the main capitals.
-On 24 May 1971, the first delegation was opened in Bilbao, followed by the ones in Santiago de Compostela on 25 July 1971, and in Seville on 29 July 1971, which would later become the first territorial centers.
+On 25 April 1971, the production centre in the Canary Islands, which until then had operated autonomously, began to broadcast to the archipelago the live signal of TVE's first channel received from Prado del Rey through the recently launched Intelsat IV F-2 satellite.
+Then, the coverage of the first channel reached almost all of Spain, but the second channel reached only the metropolitan areas of the main capitals.
+On 24 May 1971, the first delegation was opened in Bilbao, followed by the ones in Santiago de Compostela on 25 July 1971 and in Seville on 29 July 1971, which would later become the first territorial centres.

-After two years of test transmissions, regular PAL color transmissions started in August 1972 with the Summer Olympics in Munich, with all programming transmitted in color in 1977 and color commercials starting in 1978.
-A colour test card designed exclusively for TVE by Finn Hendil, under the supervision of Erik Helmer Nielsen from Philips, replaced its previous black-and-white card developed by Eduardo Gavilán.
+After two years of test transmissions, regular PAL colour transmissions started in August 1972, with the Summer Olympics in Munich; with all programming transmitted in colour by 1977, and all commercials in colour by 1978.
+A colour test card designed exclusively for TVE by Finn Hendil, under the supervision of Erik Helmer Nielsen from Philips, replaced its previous black-and-white card, developed by Eduardo Gavilán.

 On 25 November 1972, TVE produced the very first edition of the annual OTI Festival live from the Palacio de Exposiciones y Congresos auditorium in Madrid.
-The event was transmitted live to the Organización de Televisión Iberoamericana (OTI) member broadcasters via satellite.
+The event was transmitted live to the OTI member broadcasters via satellite.
 TVE also produced the sixth edition from the Centro Cultural de la Villa de Madrid on 12 November 1977, the 14th edition from Teatro Lope de Vega in Seville on 21 September 1985, and the 21st, 22nd, and 23rd editions from Teatro Principal in Valencia on 5 December 1992, 9 October 1993, and 14–15 October 1994 respectively.
-TVE won the competition six times: in 1976 with the song "Canta, cigarra" by María Ostiz, in 1981 with "Latino" by Francisco, in 1992 with "¿A dónde voy sin ti?" by Francisco, in 1993 with "Enamorarse" by Ana Reverte, in 1995 with "Eres mi debilidad" by Marcos Llunas, and in 1996 with "Mis manos" by Anabel Russ.
+TVE won the competition six times: in 1976 with the song "Canta, cigarra" by María Ostiz, in 1981 with "Latino" by Francisco, in 1992 with "A dónde voy sin ti" by Francisco, in 1993 with "Enamorarse" by Ana Reverte, in 1995 with "Eres mi debilidad" by Marcos Llunas, and in 1996 with "Mis manos" by Anabel Russ.

 Between 1977 and 1983, TVE produced the weekly variety show 300 millones with the support of OTI.
 The show was broadcast in Spain and transmitted to the Spanish-language OTI member broadcasters via satellite.
-It was also broadcast on Spanish-language stations in the Philippines and the Netherlands Antilles.
+TVE made extensive use of the communication satellites over the Atlantic, carrying out more satellite relays than any other television broadcaster in the world during the 1970s.